M66B/NetGuard/FAQ.md

 which is shown by Android and not by NetGuard, unfortunately, cannot be removed.
 The [Google documentation](http://developer.android.com/reference/android/net/VpnService.html) states:
 *"A system-managed notification is shown during the lifetime of a VPN connection"*.

+Android 8 Oreo and later display a notification "*... running in the background*" listing all apps running in the background.
+You can't disable this notification, but you can remove the icon from the status bar like this:

+* Open Settings > Apps & notifications > App info
+* Open settings (three dots); Select "Show system"
+* Select "Android System"
+* Select "App notifications"
+* Select "Apps running in background"
+* Select "Importance" and select "Low"

 <a name="FAQ25"></a>
 **(25) Can you add a 'Select All' function?**